Medical School Letter of Intent vs. Letter of Interest in 2026

 A medical school letter of intent is strong in its ability to drive home your integrity as a potential medical student.
 Certainly, the letter isn’t a contract.
 However, to send a letter of intent to a school, and then fail to attend once accepted, is a breach of ethics as a student.
 This is especially important considering the emphasis medical schools traditionally place on ethics.
 Doing so not only puts you in an unfortunate light, but it also devalues the contents of the recommendation letters that supervisors took time to write.

 Medical schools are just as serious about the application process as the applicants are.
 With thousands of applications coming in from all over, they must tediously survey all to seek the right students to uphold the school’s legacy.
 Thus, a letter of intent is nothing to underestimate.
+Students who are also weighing whether medical school rankings should influence their decision may find that committing to a school based on genuine fit, rather than prestige, makes their letter of intent more authentic and more effective.

 When done right, a letter of intent can pull a student out of the brink of hopelessness at being denied by their number one program.

-When to Send a Letter of Intent?
+When to Send a Letter of Intent

 The best time to send your medical school letter of intent can depend on many factors.
 Generally, the rule of thumb is to wait until after your interview with the medical school.
 Remember, it will only be that one, top medical center to which you will send a letter.
 Even if you have received an invitation for interviewing, don’t send any letter until after the interview.
 Doing so will be premature and rob you of the opportunity to use the interview to your advantage in the letter.